alhamami/alhamami/README.md

 Data Scientist and Full-Stack Web Developer
 -------------------------------------------

-An ambitious, creative, and highly motivated computer scientist who is interested in data analysis, machine learning, and computer vision.
+An ambitious, creative, and highly motivated computer scientist who is interested in development.
 I believe strongly in self-learning, and I'm capable of adapting to adverse environments.

 * 🌍  I'm based in SA
 * ✉️  You can contact me at [jalalalhamami@gmail.com](mailto:jalalalhamami@gmail.com)